What is Employee Discipline?

 - 6.1 Ineffective leadership or supervision

 - 6.5 Lack of clear rules and regulations

 - 6.7 Personal problems of the employees

 - 6.8 Improper co-ordination between authority and responsibility

 What is Discipline?

-In other words, we can define discipline as a strength that prompts individual and groups to study the rules, regulations and procedure which are supposed to be necessary for the successful functioning of an organization.
+In other words, we can define discipline as a strength that prompts individuals and groups to study the rules, regulations and procedures which are supposed to be necessary for the successful functioning of an organization.
 It simply means working, co-operating and behaving in a normal and orderly way, as any responsible person would be expected to do.

 Without discipline gradually an organization becomes unprofitable.
 It is unable to complete its projects in time, meet deadlines or keep promises.
 Slowly the organization loses goodwill in the market.
 This impacts the profitability of the business to a huge extent.